MicrosoftDocs/security/security-docs/ai-red-team/ai-risk-assessment.md

 :::row:::
    :::column span="2":::
       **Threat statement**:
-      Data is collected from untrusted sources that could contain Sensitive Personal Data, other undesirable data that could affect the security of a model or presents compliance risks to the organization.
+      Data is collected from untrusted sources that could contain Sensitive Personal Data, other undesirable data that could affect the security of a model, or presents compliance risks to the organization.
    :::column-end:::
    :::column span="":::
       A statement that describes the outcome of not implementing the control.